vkaxcore/vkax-whale-alert/readme.md

 ---

-### **Conclusion**

-Now your RSS feed is live and being broadcast from your Ubuntu VPS via Nginx.
-You can access the feed via your VPS IP or a domain name, and if you’ve set up SSL, your feed will be served securely over HTTPS.

-Let me know if you need any more assistance!

 ### **Etcetera**
 To read the RSS feed that the Python script generates, you can use several methods depending on your preferences and available tools.
 Here are the most common ways to read an RSS feed: